 This article looks at the link between trauma and schizophrenia, other mental health conditions that trauma may cause, and when to seek professional help.

 Research suggests that changes in the nervous system and brain occur after trauma.
-Oxidative stress — the excess production of reactive oxygen species relative to the body’s ability to counteract their harmful effects — may lead to inflammation and an inability to control emotional responses, which can put a person at risk of mental health conditions and may promote the development of schizophrenia.
+Oxidative stress — the excess production of reactive oxygen species relative to the body’s ability to counteract their harmful effects — may lead to inflammation and an inability to regulate emotional responses.
+This can put a person at risk for mental health conditions and may promote the development of schizophrenia.

 A combination of genetic and environmental factors, such as dangerous surroundings or living in poverty,

-Schizophrenia can happen at any age, but it usually occurs between the late teens and early 30s and is unusual in anyone under the age of 12 years.
+Schizophrenia can happen at any age, but it usually occurs between the late teens and early 30s.
+It is unusual in people under the age of 12 years.

-Post-traumatic stress disorder (PTSD) is a psychiatric condition that can occur after people have experienced trauma, such as physical or sexual assault, a vehicle accident, or a natural disaster.
+Post-traumatic stress disorder (PTSD) is a mental health condition that can happen after people have experienced trauma, such as physical or sexual assault, a vehicle accident, or a natural disaster.
 The symptoms of PTSD include:

 - intrusive memories

-A 2018 review notes that the symptoms of PTSD may overlap with those of schizophrenia.
+The authors of a 2018 review note that the symptoms of PTSD may overlap with those of schizophrenia.
 Both conditions can cause:

 - social isolation

-- dissociative symptoms, such as feeling detached or having memory problems
+- dissociative symptoms such as feelings of detachment and memory problems

-The review concluded that PTSD appears to be more prevalent among people with schizophrenia than it is in the general population, despite the similar levels of exposure to trauma.
+The review authors concluded that PTSD appears to be more prevalent among people with schizophrenia than in the general population, despite similar levels of exposure to trauma.

-It may be, therefore, that people with schizophrenia have an increased vulnerability to trauma.
+It is possible that people with schizophrenia have an increased vulnerability to trauma.
 However, the research does not rule out the possibility that people with PTSD are more susceptible to schizophrenia.

 According to the National Alliance on Mental Illness, factors that may contribute to schizophrenia include:

-- Environmental factors: Poor nutrition or exposure to viruses before birth increases the risk of developing schizophrenia.
-Autoimmune diseases may also lead to people developing psychosis.
+- Environmental factors: Inadequate nutrition and exposure to viruses before birth can increase a person’s chance of developing schizophrenia.
+Autoimmune diseases may also lead to the development of psychosis.

 - Brain chemistry: Certain neurotransmitters, called dopamine and glutamate, may play a role in schizophrenia.

-- Substance use: Taking drugs that alter the mind, such as cannabis, during adolescence or early adulthood may increase the risk of schizophrenia.
+- Substance use: The use of mind-altering drugs such as cannabis during adolescence or early adulthood may increase a person’s chance of developing schizophrenia.

 Can trauma cause other types of mental illness?

-Trauma and abuse as a child or adult can be a
+Trauma and abuse in childhood or adulthood can be a

 - anxiety disorders